Gaston-A-Romero/FullStack-Games-Recomendations/README.md

 so people can create their profiles and use all the features provided in the application.

 ### Features
-* Get Games information paginated and filtered by many fields
+* Get Games information paginated and filtered
 * Register and login Users using JWT and encripted passwords
 * Modify your own Profile so people get to know who you are and what games you like
 * Creating Reviews of your favorite games